tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* km200 private password has to be entered new
+* km200 private password might has to be re-entered

 ### 4.1.1 (2024-06-03)
 * corrections in io-package.json